 Dear Parents and Carers,

-Children are expected to complete home learning activities throughout the week.
-Each week children will be asked to practise reading and writing words.
-There is a spelling test every Monday which tests children’s knowledge of their weekly phonics sounds.
-We will be inviting parents to observe phonics classes later on in the term which would give you ideas on how to help your child at home.
-Children are also expected to read to an adult for at least 15 minutes each night; you must sign and write a comment in their reading record to confirm that you have read to your child.
+Home learning will be given on a Monday and children are expected to complete home learning activities throughout the week.
+Each week children will be asked to practise reading and spellings words they are given to learn.
+There is a phonics test every Monday which tests children’s knowledge of their previous week’s spellings.
+Children are also expected to read to an adult for at least 15 minutes each night; please sign and write a comment in their reading record to confirm that you have read to your child.
+Listening to your child read is one of the most important ways you can help your child.
 Your child’s teacher or class teaching assistant will also read with your child once a week.
-We have library sessions once a week, so children can change books then.
+We have library sessions once a week, so children can change library books then.

-During English we will be learning about ‘Stories from other cultures’ and ‘Fables’.
+During English we will be reading and retelling traditional tales.
 We will read and explore different stories to get some inspiration for our own stories.
-This term we will be focusing on ‘The story of Little Babaji’ as well as other books that teach us about other cultures.
-We will be using actions and story mapping to help us learn this story and we will use its structure to help us write our own narrative and using the illustrations to help us write detailed descriptions.
+This term we will be focusing on ‘Goldilocks and the Three Bears’.
+We will be using actions and story mapping to help us learn this story and we will use its structure to help us to write our own version.
+We will also explore Animals stories in the second half of the term.

-During this term we will be learning about e-safety and how to safely use the computer.
-We will also develop our ICT skills in using the iPads and the laptops.
+During this term we will be learning about e-safety and how to use the computer safely.
+We will also develop our ICT skills using the iPads and the laptops.
 Please continue to check the class blogs and encourage your children to post and comment on them.

 Drop Everything and Read (DEAR)

 We are also having ‘Drop everything and read’ sessions every Friday afternoon which you are welcome to come to.
 More details about these sessions will be given soon.
 This means that every Friday afternoon everybody at St Anne’s (adults and children alike) will have thirty minutes to stop whatever they are doing and read a book of their choice.
-This could be your library book or a book that you have brought in from home.
+This could be a library book or a book that your child has brought in from home.
 We really hope that these sessions in which we are all reading for pleasure will help to foster your child’s love of reading.
-Please help ensure that your child is ready for these sessions by ensuring that they bring a reading book into school on a Friday.
+Please help ensure that your child is ready for these sessions by making sure that they bring a reading book of their choice into school on a Friday.

-Our topic for PE this half term is Games and gymnastics.
+Our topic for PE this half term is Games.
 We will be learning about different ball skills and how to effectively play a variety of team building games.

 Please ensure your child brings in their PE kit, this must be left in school until the end of half term.
 We ask you to encourage your child to dress and undress themselves independently.
 We advise that you label all of your child’s clothes.
 Please ensure that your child has the correct PE kit and that it stays in school until the half term, when it can be brought home to be washed.
 PE uniform, as well as all uniform, must be named.